kodymoodley/fair-metadata-html-page-generator/README.md

 A simple Python script to generate a static [HTML](https://html.spec.whatwg.org/) page for viewing a [JSON-LD](https://json-ld.org/) metadata description of a dataset using [Schema.org](https://schema.org/) markup vocabulary.

-[Structured](https://developers.google.com/search/docs/guides/intro-structured-data), machine-readable metadata about datasets are helpful for improving the [Findability, Accessibility, Interoperability and Reusability](https://www.go-fair.org/fair-principles/).
+[Structured](https://developers.google.com/search/docs/guides/intro-structured-data), machine-readable metadata about datasets are helpful for improving the [Findability, Accessibility, Interoperability and Reusability](https://www.go-fair.org/fair-principles/) of data.
 [Google](https://www.google.com/), for example, is gradually developing support for [dataset search tools](https://datasetsearch.research.google.com/) to help researchers find and reuse relevant data.
 Providing machine-readable descriptions of datasets is helpful for search engine indexing software to process and index.

 I have developed a Python script [here](https://github.com/kodymoodley/fair-metadata-generator) to generate such a description in JSON-LD using [Schema.org](https://schema.org/) markup vocabulary.